 — Nikki Carnevale

-When you repeat a positive affirmation continuously, it slowly seeps into your mind and reaffirms your internal thinking, which works to chase away any negativity.
-Using positive affirmations such as, “I’m good at coming up with ideas”, “I’m great at communicating with people” or “I have a knack for solving difficult problems” is a fantastic way of reprogramming your mind to see yourself in a better light.
+When you repeat a positive affirmation continuously, it reshapes your internal thinking.
+Using positive affirmations such as, “I’m good at coming up with ideas”, “I’m great at communicating with people” or “I have a knack for solving difficult problems” is a way of reprogramming your mind to see yourself in a more positive light.

 2. Visualise where you see yourself

 The mind is a powerful thing and picturing where you want to be is a great way to see how you’ll achieve success.